10 Common Questions About Addiction Answered

 Having a mental health problem like PTSD, anxiety or depression makes you far more susceptible to substance use disorders.
 The reason for this is that some people try to self-medicate their mental health symptoms with substances and end up falling into addiction.

 Even if you have not been diagnosed with a mental illness like PTSD, having trauma can contribute towards the addiction drive.
 Trauma also changes the way the brain works.
-This make a person who has suffered more susceptible to developing an addiction.
+This makes a person who has suffered more susceptible to developing an addiction.

 As we mention below, having certain genes that code for sensitivity can cause you to seek something that will help you to not feel so sensitive and to numb you from strong feelings.